bsnes-emu/bsnes/docs/interface/higan-settings.md

   - The mapping list includes
-    every button and axis on the selected controller, and the PC inputs that are mapped to it when it is connected to the selected port of the selected console.
+    every button and axis on the selected controller, and the PC inputs that will be mapped to it when it is connected to the selected port of the selected console.
   - **Erase** removes the mapping for the selected button or axis.